Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 Working with metric compatible d--connections completely determined by the metric and N--connection structures, we can establish a 1--1 correspondence between one type of preferred curves (semi--sprays) and auto--parallels of $ \mathbf{D.}$ This way we can encode equivalently the experimental (curvature deviation) data with respect to both types of congruences. \ In all important physical equations for a Finsler gravitational and matter fields, the connection $\mathbf{D}$ (for canonical constructions, it is used $\ \widehat{\mathbf{D}},$ $\widetilde{\mathbf{D}}$ and/or $\ ^{c}\mathbf{D}$) is contained.
 Such a d--connection can be used for constructing the Dirac, d'Alambert and other important operators which allows us to compute the light and particle propagation in a Finsler spacetime.
-We have deviations from the SR and GR geometries because of nonholonomic constraints and dependencies of geometric/physical objects on ''velocity'' type coordinates.